-- evtol: sets the tolerance of the eigenvalues.
-Can be used in: - imagShift: provide an imaginary shift to the direct sovler eigenvalue problem by the specified value. lttModifiedArnoldi and Arpack.
-Default value: 10^{-6} . - nits: sets the maximum number of iterations.
-Can be used in: ModifiedArnoldi and Arpack.
-Default value: 500. - LZ: sets the length in the spanswise direction L_z .
-Can be used in Homogeneous set to 1D.
+- realShift: provide a real shift to the direct solver eigenvalue problem by the specified value to improve convergence.
+Can be used with: Arpack only. - imagShift: provide an imaginary shift to the direct solver eigenvalue problem by the specified value to improve convergence.
+Can be used with: Arpack only. - LZ: sets the length in the spanswise direction L_z .
+Can be used with Homogeneous set to 1D.
 Default value: 1. - HomModesZ: sets the number of planes in the homogeneous directions.
-Can be used in Homogeneous set to 1D and ModeType set to MultipleModes. - N_slices: sets the number of temporal slices for Floquet stability analysis. - period : sets the periodicity of the base flow. - realShift: provide a real shift to the direct sovler eigenvalue problem by the specified value.
+Can be used with Homogeneous set to 1D and ModeType set to MultipleModes. - N_slices : sets the number of temporal slices for Floquet stability analysis. - period : sets the periodicity of the base flow.